rlivingsus/misc/AllBooks.md

 - Ferrazzi, Keith: Never Eat Alone, Expanded and Updated
 - Feynman, Richard: The Pleasure of Finding things out
 - Fick, Nathaniel: One Bullet Away: The Making of a Marine Officer
+- Fils-Aime, Reggie: Disrupting the Game: From the Bronx to the Top of Nintendo
+- Finnegan, William: Barbarian Days: a Surfing Life
 - Finney, Jack: Time and Again
 - Fisher, Roger: Getting to Yes
 - Fisher, Sharon Lynn: Echo 8